chiahuang20/Learning-to-Code/README.md

 Hsin-Min Lu, Yu-Hao Lee, Chih-Chia Huang, Yu-Ting Tu.<br>
 Information Management, National Taiwan University.<br>

-- <b>The code is written by Python 3, so be sure to check your Python version.</b>
+- <b>The code is written in Python 3, so be sure to check your Python version.</b>

 ### Execute the following code to install python packages.
 ```